-If the ones you get are too long for your eyes, they can feel uncomfortable because they can poke the corners of your eyes.
+If the ones you get are too long for your eyes, they can feel uncomfortable because they can poke the corners of your eyes, hit your glasses, etc..

 One way to fix this is to get false lashes that will fit your eyes perfectly.
 If you can’t find the right size for your eyes, the next best thing to do is to trim down the lashes (note that you shouldn’t trim eyelash extensions).

-Some trim their false lashes a little bit smaller than their eyes to provide a gap between the corners.
+Some trim their false lashes so that they are a little bit smaller than their eyes.
+This creates a small gap between the corners.
 In that way, when they blink, the bands don’t poke the corners of their eyes.